 In Scotland the Right to Roam allows people to camp responsibly on any land (with some exceptions – people’s gardens, for instance).
 Wild camping is permitted in the Galloway Forest, although campers must be responsible, and follow the Scottish Outdoor Access Code.
 So: bury your waste when you go to the toilet, don’t use the forest’s wood for fires (take a stove instead), and always take away your rubbish.

-Galloway Forest Park was the first area in the UK to be given Dark Skies status.
-This means there’s no light pollution, so you can see the stars better than in other parts of the country.
+Galloway Forest Park was the first area in the UK to be named a Dark Sky Park.
+This means there’s little or no light pollution, so you can see the stars better than in other parts of the country.
 On a clear night, almost 3000 stars twinkle overhead.
 Any of the Park’s three visitor centres give great views, especially Clatteringshaws, which is furthest from any light.
-You can find out more on the Forestry Commission website.

-Flora and fauna
+See some flora and fauna

 The majority of Galloway Forest Park’s trees are evergreen, but you’ll also see birch, beech and larch trees on the hills and moorland.
-If the one million trees don’t make you gasp, there’s also the comforting, subtle beauty of heather, gorse and broom.
+If the Forest’s one million trees don’t make you gasp, there’s also the comforting, subtle beauty of heather, gorse and broom.
 As the seasons change, snowdrops and then bluebells spring up.
-One thing to watch is the thistles.
+One thing to watch out for is the thistles.
 They’re pretty enough, but fierce and prickly when picked.